 It changed its course a little and increased its checkout by introducing the following changes.

-They went a little wider from their spectrum by not just saying that “Get Good Night’s Sleep” but to explain “How to get Good Night’s Sleep”
+They went a little wider from their spectrum by not just saying “Get a Good Night’s Sleep” but explaining “How to get Good Night’s Sleep”

 2. Not Implementing Persuasive Content Writing Techniques

 Your blog section is the only place to provide value to your readers by sharing useful knowledge.
 Beginner bloggers are prone to writing sales copy in the title of their posts.
 However, you won't add value to your content if you do so, and it's also not advised from an SEO standpoint.

 Google will penalize your site if you write promotional material and promote it in the name.
 E-A-T (Expertise, Authoritativeness, and Trustability) is a ranking factor used by Google for websites.
 It is particularly true for YMYL (Your Money Your Life) websites that cover medical, financial, and legal topics.
 As a result, you must ensure that you are writing content after conducting extensive research on a given subject.